 Does rhodiola work as well as antidepressants?

-Rhodiola works as an adaptogen by modulating the HPA axis, influencing neurotransmitters like serotonin and dopamine, and providing neuroprotective effects that help the body adapt to stress.
+Rhodiola works as an adaptogen by modulating the HPA axis and influencing neurotransmitters like serotonin and dopamine to help the body adapt to stress.

 What the data show:

-A randomized placebo-controlled trial published in Phytomedicine directly compared Rhodiola rosea (Arctic root) versus sertraline for major depressive disorder, providing valuable evidence for natural depression treatment options.
+A randomized placebo-controlled trial published in Phytomedicine directly compared Rhodiola rosea extract versus sertraline for major depressive disorder, demonstrating that while sertraline showed slightly greater efficacy, Rhodiola offered superior tolerability with significantly fewer side effects.

 Dr. Kumar’s Take